Paleochora

 Another report suggests sunbeds and umbrellas are now spread on the whole Eastern beach in TWO rows!!!
 You can still be in the nude, it seems that there is a natural spatial division occurring between nude and textiles (about 50 - 50).
 The upgrading of the E4 footpath means that the old spirit of trekking from Paleochora seems to have gone.

 Correspondents who visited in May 2001 went to the furthest of three beaches.
 It is a lovely sweep, forming a small bay and sheltered if the wind is from the west.
-Very clear water, pebbles and fine shingle, not too steep so Ok for nervous swimmers.
+Very clear water, pebbles and fine shingle, not too steep so OK for nervous swimmers.
 There were about 15 umbrellas in a single line round the beach, but plenty of space to make your own spot nearer the water or by the rocks at the West end.
 Most people nude, probably about 20% textile.
 A delightful beach which they shall aim to visit again.

 A contributor from June 2001 said the third Anidri beach was one of their favourite beaches with great swimming.
 It was beautiful, very clean with clear water and fish.
-The water is warmer on the east send of the beach (far end) probably because there is no current to mix the water.
+The water is warmer on the east end of the beach (far end) probably because there is no current to mix the water.
 The water on both ends of the beach was warmer than Paleochora.
-It was 70% nude, un-crowded with a mix of ages (no little kids).
+It was 70% nude, uncrowded with a mix of ages (no little kids).

 The sandy promontory at its western end hides a rather pleasantly ramshackle taverna and stops the noise of its generator being audible.
 Civilisation has also provided a couple of useful beach showers.
 My contributor admitted that the cost of two sunbeds and an umbrella was money well spent on a beach without natural shade.
 The umbrellas were well spaced, both rows were mostly occupied, and they had the effect of spreading out the available naturists over the whole length of the beach.
-It was only as they left that by contributors realised that textiles were crowded close together right at the far end: an interesting reversal of the normal state of affairs!
+It was only as they left that my contributors realised that textiles were crowded close together right at the far end: an interesting reversal of the normal state of affairs!

 In July 2001 my correspondents found the northerly Meltemi very strong around Paleohora, yet the conditions here were perfectly calm.
 The sea had the tranquility, temperature and clarity of a perfect swimming pool, yet 1km back towards Paleohora the wind was strong enough to whip up sheets of spray from the sea surface.